gaishimo/export-github-issues/readme.md

 GITHUB_ACCESS_TOKEN=xxxxxxxxxxxxxxxxx bundle exec ruby export.rb gaishimo/garbage-repo1 /tmp/issues
 ```

-The files will be created in your local directory like below.
+Files will be created in your local directory like below.

-- /tmp/issues/gaishimo/garbage-repo1/1.txt
+- `/tmp/issues/gaishimo/garbage-repo1/1.txt`
-- /tmp/issues/gaishimo/garbage-repo1/2.txt
+- `/tmp/issues/gaishimo/garbage-repo1/2.txt`
-- /tmp/issues/gaishimo/garbage-repo1/....txt
+- `/tmp/issues/gaishimo/garbage-repo1/....txt`

 The format in each file is like below.